Things to do in Makana

-Experience the topmost turret of the Observatory Museum.
+Go back in time at Observatory Museum.
 Here, you will find the only genuine Victorian camera obscura in Southern Africa and is such a great way of viewing the City.
 While you are at the Museum, don’t miss out on some of the other historic treasures such as the Meridian room, Diamond Gallery, open clock-works, fine Victorian furnishings and a relaxing garden.
 For information on visiting times, contact the Observatory Museum on 046 622 2312.

-In Fingo Village, you will also find the Lobengula grave site of the Zimbabwean Lobengula family.
+While you are Fingo Village, you will also find the Lobengula grave site of the Zimbabwean Lobengula family.
 For more information contact King Lobengula Lodges and Tours.

 Nearby is the Egazini Memorial.
 This is the site where the Battle of Grahamstown took place in 1819.
 On 22 April 2019, traditional leaders from all over the Eastern Cape gathered at the Egazini Memorial Heritage Site to commemorate the 200th anniversary of the battle between the amaNdlambe and the British forces.
 Learn more here.